josephsurin/echo360-grabber/README.md

 For example, a filename_format of `<course_name> %dd-%mm-%yy %D %HH:%MM (<quality>).mp4` might produce `Linear Algebra 04-03-2019 mon 15:20 (HD).mp4`

 The `%N` sequence attempts to index the lecture, starting from 01.
+For example, a filename_format of `<course_name> - %N.mp4` might produce `Linear Algebra - 01.mp4`.
 This should work, but might be buggy.

-For example, a filename_format of `<course_name> - %N.mp4` might produce `Linear Algebra - 01.mp4`
+One more thing to note with the filename format key is that it is used directly by aria2c.
+Because of this, you can specify directories and when the file is generated and fed into aria2c, it will automatically create the directory for you.
+For example, you might want to put `<course_name>/<course_name> - %N.mp4` as the filename format, which might produce `Linear Algebra/Linear Algebra - 01.mp4` and when read by aria2c, will create a directory named `Linear Algebra` and download the file into it as `Linear Algebra - 01.mp4`

 ## FAQ <a name="faq"></a>